-- Development of novel aberration-corrected in-situ electron microscopy to visulaise gas molecule-solid catalyst surface reactions at the atomic level, in real-time.
+- Development of novel aberration-corrected in-situ environmental electron microscope instrumentation to visulaise and analyse single atom interactions in gas molecule-solid catalyst surface processes in real-time

-- The preparation of novel nanocatalysts and fundamental understanding of atomic processes in Fischer-Tropsch (FT) processes,
+- Novel nanocatalysts and fundamental understanding of atomic processes in Fischer-Tropsch (FT) processes in energy production

-Fig. 1: Centre: JEOL 2200 FS TEM/STEM with dual aberration correctors at the York JEOL Nanocentre, University of York.
+Left: JEOL 2200 FS E(S)TEM with dual aberration correctors at the York JEOL Nanocentre, University of York.

-Bottom: Atomic scale image of gold nanocatalyst particle with (111) surface steps.
+Right: Atomic scale image of gold nanocatalyst particle.
 The (111) lattice spacings of 0.23 nm are clearly revealed.